 Industry Leaders lending their skills to iCubed Translational program

-Drs.
-Annie De Groot and Denice Spero co-direct iCubed.
-Collectively, Drs.
-De Groot and Spero, have over 40 years of combined experience leading biotechnology and pharmaceutical drug discovery programs.
-They joined forces in the iCubed, where they have made it their mission to train the next generation of researchers to design safer, more efficacious, and more accessible vaccines.
-They actively coordinate their training opportunities with Greg Paquette, Director of the Biotechnology and Manufacturing program and Edward Bozzi, Associate Professor Clinical, under the College of the Environment and Life Sciences (CELS).
-Currently, undergraduate and Master’s-level URI students are exposed to iCubed research and have access to biotechnology courses and hands-on laboratory experiences through the Biotechnology program at CELS.
+Dr. De Groot has made it her mission to train the next generation of researchers to design safer, more efficacious, and more accessible vaccines.
+She actively coordinates training opportunities with Greg Paquette, Director of the Biotechnology and Manufacturing program and Edward Bozzi, Associate Professor Clinical, under the College of the Environment and Life Sciences (CELS).
+Currently, undergraduate and master’s-level URI students are exposed to iCubed research and have access to biotechnology courses and hands-on laboratory experiences through the biotechnology program at CELS.
 At the iCubed, students are able to engage in Ph.D.-level research and training in vaccine and biologics development lead by iCubed researchers.

 iCubed Economic Impact

 Rhode Island is actively developing its knowledge economy with a concerted effort by local businesses, universities, hospitals and government officials, and Dr. De Groot has been a driver in this effort.
 For example, Dr. De Groot holds a highly successful course for entrepreneurship.
 This cross-institutional collaboration teaches scientists and business-trained individuals the principles of biotechnology start-up with a focus on companies that support vaccine research.
 This course has been repeatedly profiled as a success story in Providence by the business community and both academic and industry leaders participate in teaching the course.
 The focus of this course is to create jobs in Rhode Island.
 Clearly, staring businesses and hiring employees has a direct economic impact on the state.